jlaine/node-jpickle/README.md

 Running Tests
 -------------

-Mocha is required for running tests, go in the tests directory and launch
+Mocha is required for running tests, go in the tests directory and launch:

     mocha

 resulting in an output like this one